Cal Grant Appeals G-18 Form

 If you were not eligible for a Cal Grant and you feel this was in error, you may be able to submit an appeal, depending on the reason.

-After clicking on and reviewing the above flow chart, if you determine that you are eligible to submit an appeal, please complete the appeals form below.
-Please mark the appropriate boxes identifying both the action you are requesting and the reason for your appeal.
+Please review the Common Disqualification Reasons below.
+After reviewing the Common Disqualification Reasons, if you believe that you have a valid reason for an appeal, please mark the appropriate boxes identifying both the action you are requesting and the reason for your appeal on the below form.
 Also, provide a detailed, written explanation along with any supporting documentation you may have.
 Be sure to submit photocopies (please do not send originals) of all supporting documentation.

 Common Disqualification Reasons